lailashahreen17/Bertelsmann-Arvato_Capstone_Project/README.md

 The code was written in python 3 and requires the following packages:
 1. numpy
 2. pandas
-3. matplotlib,
+3. matplotlib
-4. seaborn,
+4. seaborn
-5. pickle,
+5. pickle
-6. time,
+6. time
 7. sklearn collections
-8. operator.
+8. operator

 ## Summary of Results
 See my GitHub repo and Medium blog post (https://medium.com/@ursulahneumann/2-ways-to-use-machine-learning-to-identify-customers-d33c5c2eaf60?postPublishedType=initial) for summary of results.